The Indie Web's Overcompensation

 is to research their passions or any other meaningful activities, which couldn't be further from the truth.

 It goes without saying to not seek answers nor guidance from online but from God almighty, as the Internet is a counterfeit.
-Do not use it as a surrogate form of experience.
+Do not use it as a surrogate form of awareness.
 Your moral sense and direct observation of the natural world come first.
 Lastly, the Internet should not be the basis of how we communicate with friends or family, nor should it dictate how we go about our near and long term lives.
-Take the holy pill.